murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 - *Overclocking*: Sometimes you really need a win.
 By **Overclocking your CPU** you can gain an edge on an Action Roll you're about to make.
 If you declare you're going to Overclock, you **Take +1d** on the roll but you also take **1 System Stress**.
 - *Game Over*: In order to simulate reality and to discourage PvP in the Metaverse, your Avatar only has one life.
 As soon as something happens to your Avatar that damages it - falling from a great height, getting hit by a car, take a hit from a knife or a gun - it's game over.
 This means your Avatar respawns at the nearest hub - you'll have to spend time to get back to where you died.
 You can avoid this Avatar death by quickly hacking into the Metaverse.
 By taking **1 Stress**, you can glitch out of harm's way and avoid Avatar death.
 - *Let Me Altavista That*: Sometimes you're stuck no knowing what to do.
 The internet can help!
 By loading up Netscape and surfing to Altavista, you can quickly find an answer to question.
 Opening your browser alongside the Metaverse will tax your system though, so you'll have to take **1 System Stress**.
 If you do so, phrase a question that you would type into a search engine.
 The GM will give you the answer, or otherwise a useful piece of advice regarding your question.
+- *Hacking*: See below for more on that.
 - *Failed Actions*: At the GM's discretion, a failed Action Roll might result in System Stress.